dtrebilco/ECSAtto/README.md

 #### Quick start code
+First copy all the files under the "Lib" directory and include in your project.

-Take the data you want to put in a component into a component manager class.
+Next, take the data you want to put in a component into a component manager class.

 There is a helper template type ComponentTypeManager<> to help with this for the default Array-Of-Structs(AOS) implementation.

-See example Bounds.h to how to do SOA layouts.
+Note: See example Bounds.h to how to do custom and SOA layouts.

 ```c++
 #include <ECS.h>